amitsaha/amitsaha.github.io/content/python-zipkin.rst

 Distributed Tracing concepts
 ============================

 Roughly, a call to an "external service" starts a `span`.
 We can have a `span` nested within another span in a tree like fashion.
 All the spans in the context of a single request would form a `trace`.

-Something like the following would perhaps explain it better:
+Something like the following would perhaps explain it better in the context of our ``demo`` and ``service`` network application stack:

 .. code::